- Field Service Management

 AI technology can automatically sort conversations based on the content and tone of the messages.
 It can then prioritize complaints by assigning a risk level ranking to them.
 This insight helps you anticipate breach of contract scenarios to reduce your customer attrition rate.

-However, complaint management remains a human business where, as we have seen, words are very important when it comes to responding to feelings of anger, injustice or doubt.
+However, customer complaint handling and management remains a human business where, as we have seen, words are very important when it comes to responding to feelings of anger, injustice, or doubt.
 When you send a response to customers, include another apology.

 To demonstrate a positive spirit, it’s also important to thank customers for making the complaint and helping you improve quality of service.
 Remember, all complaints, even those that are unfounded and don’t require any corrective actions, must be addressed.